medhir/blog/README.md

 ## Architecture

-The back-end is written in Go.
-The main driver is `application.go`.
+The entrypoint for the main application is through a Go web service.
 The files are broken out into different functionalities under package `api`.
-Examples of functions include
+(Refactor in progress) Examples of functions include

 - Image Processing / Uploading
 - Authentication